lsportsltd/sec-telegram-bot-example/README.md

 This demo uses a number of open source projects to work properly:

-- [Fastify] - HTML enhanced for web apps!
+- [Fastify] - fast and low overhead web framework
 - [node.js] - evented I/O for the backend
 - [ngrok] - local network tunneling